Bottoms up — up on the roof

 Summer is finally here (yay!) and NYC rooftop bars are popping up left and right these days.
 How to choose the best and breeziest?
 Leave it to Archer to suggest a few of his favorites.
-Whether the most important aspect is the view, the atmosphere or the drinks, this list of up-high watering holes — thoughtfully curated by Anthony Bosco and Jacob Cerda, Archer’s in-the-know concierge team — are havens for open-air summertime sips.
+Whether the most important aspect is the view, the atmosphere or the drinks, this list of up-high watering holes — thoughtfully curated by Jacob Cerda, Archer’s in-the-know chef concierge — are havens for open-air summertime sips.

 Jacob’s Go-to Rooftop Bars